xnerditos/xervicekit/tutorials/Tutorial001_Create_A_Basic_Service/README.md

 An interface without any class that uses it doesn't help us at all.
 Let's fix that now.
 We will add the "operation" class that does the actual work.

 Add a file to your project called `ApiOperation.cs`.
-Make the class derive from `ServiceOperation` and make it inherit the interface we just created `IUserApi`.
+Make the class derive from `ServiceApiOperation` and make it inherit the interface we just created `IUserApi`.

 ```
 using System.Threading.Tasks;